-Allan Gray serves as director of the Center for Food and Agricultural Business and the MS-MBA in Food and Agribusiness Management.
+Allan Gray serves as executive director of the Center for Food and Agricultural Business and the MS-MBA in Food and Agribusiness Management.
 He joined the agricultural economics faculty at Purdue University in August 1998.
 Allan currently holds the position of Land O’Lakes Chair in Food and Agribusiness.

 As director, Allan provides strategic direction for the center and MS-MBA in Food and Agribusiness Management, a dual-degree, online program offered in partnership by Purdue and Indiana University.
 He works with food and agribusiness managers in the center’s professional development seminars and workshops, while also continuing to teach strategic agribusiness management in the undergraduate, master’s and MS-MBA programs.